If you are planning to visit New York City, deciding when to go can be a challenge.

-Much like in the previous section, the answer to the question when is the weather best is subjective.
+Much like in the previous section, the answer to the question of when is the weather best is subjective.

 But the short answer is that for most people, the best times to visit NYC weatherwise is the roughly 2-month periods of May and June as well as September and October.

 It's during these 2 periods that the weather (both day and night) is stable and warm, without the humidity of the dead of summer as well as very little rain.